nikfrank/chess-workshop/README.md

 ##### installing an npm module

-let's open up a shell (git bash for windows, terminal for mac users) in the project directory and run
+let's open up a shell (git bash for windows, or mac users use terminal) in the project directory and run

 `$ npm install --save react-chess-pieces`